EBZebra/docs/edge/source/guide/printingGuide.md

 > This will define the EB class within the page. **Note that the path for this file is relative to the current page** (index.html).
 Any page on which the modules are required will need to have the required .js file(s) included in this fashion.

 ### Include only the modules you need
-To include individual APIs, you must first include the `ebapi.js` in your HTML, and then the additional required API file(s).
+To include individual APIs, first include the `ebapi.js` in your HTML, and then the additional required API file(s).
 For instance, to use the Printer API, add the following code to the HTML file(s).
 Again, this assumes that relevant API files have been copied to the same directory as the HTML.

     :::html
     <script type="text/javascript" charset="utf-8" src="ebapi.js"></script>